Updated: June 2026

 eXp Realty Brokerage · GTA & Niagara Region

-Françoise Pollard, Realtor®, and Keith Goldson, Broker, bring more than 30 years of combined experience helping homeowners across the GTA and Niagara Region, including sellers facing financial hardship, divorce, and estate situations.
+Françoise Pollard, Realtor®, and Keith Goldson, Broker, bring three decades of combined experience helping homeowners across the GTA and Niagara Region, including sellers facing financial hardship, divorce, and estate situations.
 We’ve worked with homeowners in Ontario who were weeks away from losing their home and were still able to sell and protect their equity.
 If you’re facing power of sale and want a clear picture of your options, we’ll give you an honest assessment with no obligation.
 For the full range of support we provide sellers, see our seller services in the GTA and Niagara Region.

 If You’re Facing Power of Sale, Timing Matters

 We’ll review your situation, explain your options clearly, and tell you honestly whether selling makes sense.
-No pressure, no judgement, no obligation.
+If selling isn’t your best option, we’ll tell you that too.
+No pressure, no judgment, no obligation.
 The earlier you call, the more paths remain open.

 Talk Through Your Options